Second Italo-Ethiopian War: Ethiopian forces

 With war appearing inevitable, the Ethiopian Emperor Haile Selassie ordered a general mobilisation of the Army of the Ethiopian Empire:

 Selassie's army consisted of around 500,000 men, some of whom were armed with spears and bows.
 Other soldiers carried more modern weapons including rifles, but many of them were equipment from before 1900 and so were obsolete.
 According to Italian estimates, on the eve of hostilities, the Ethiopians had an army of 350,000–760,000 men.
-Only about 25% of the army had any military training, and the men were armed with a motley of 400,000 rifles of every type and in every condition.
+Only about 25% of the army had any military training, and the men were armed with a motley collection of 400,000 rifles of every type and in every condition.
 The Ethiopian Army had about 234 antiquated pieces of artillery mounted on rigid gun carriages as well as a dozen 3.7 cm PaK 35/36 anti-tank guns.

 The army had about 800 light Colt and Hotchkiss machine-guns and 250 heavy Vickers and Hotchkiss machine guns, about 100 .303-inch Vickers guns on AA mounts, 48 20 mm Oerlikon S anti-aircraft guns and some recently purchased Canon de 75 CA modèle 1917 Schneider 75 mm field guns.
 The arms embargo imposed on the belligerents by France and Britain disproportionately affected Ethiopia, which lacked the manufacturing industry to produce its own weapons.
 The Ethiopian army had some 300 trucks, seven Ford A-based armoured cars and four World War I era Fiat 3000 tanks.

 The best Ethiopian units were the emperor's "Kebur Zabagna" (Imperial Guard), which were well-trained and better equipped than the other Ethiopian troops.
 The Imperial Guard wore a distinctive greenish-khaki uniform of the Belgian Army, which stood out from the white cotton cloak (shamma), which was worn by most Ethiopian fighters and proved to be an excellent target.
 The skills of the Rases, the Ethiopian generals armies, were reported to rate from relatively good to incompetent.
 After Italian objections to the Anschluss, the German annexation of Austria, Germany sent three aeroplanes, 10,000 Mauser rifles and 10 million rounds of ammunition to the Ethiopians.